Grab FREE Ebook on Getting the First 1K Visits To Your Website

 Another strategy that I incorporate is choosing Zero search volume keywords.
 Zero search volume keywords are keywords that tools do not provide search volume-related data for.
 You might wonder why I am now recommending you to go for keywords with no search volume, yet all you want is traffic.
 Sounds contradictory?
 Not just as yet!

-The first thing you should know is that Keyword research tools are not 100% accurate.
+You should first know that Keyword research tools are not 100% accurate.
 A keyword shown as one with no search volume does not necessarily mean the keyword has no search volume.
 Such keywords usually have 10-100 monthly searches.

 Instead, the tool has no available data on the given keyword as yet.

 As you start out your keyword choice journey, you should focus on the previously mentioned kinds of keywords i.e, long tail and high search volume.
-Now the problem with this is that the internet is getting saturated, and it might be near to impossible to find such keywords.
+Now the problem with this is that the internet is getting saturated, and it might be nearly impossible to find such keywords.

-The next alternative is to go for untapped zones, and that is where the Zero search volume keywords come in.
+The next alternative is to go for untapped zones, where the Zero search volume keywords come in.
 Do not completely ignore them when you find them; keep them aside.
 They are sources of content that you will write about before other sites have discovered them.

 Using Keyword Research Tools

 As mentioned earlier, there are a variety of keyword research tools you can opt for.
 For a free option, I recommend Google Keyword planner, and for a premium tool, SEMRush does the magic.